Wednesday, July 11th, 2018

 Well, this an extravaganza of an article, practically a short book, on the American 9.9%.

 Saturday, April 21st, 2018

-In Amtrak’s magazine The National, alum David Schisgall welcomes the College’s new overlordettes, for in July 2018, after years of legal wranglers and decades of dusty nazal-gaving, Deep Springs will go co-ed.
+In Amtrak’s magazine The National, Deep Springs alum David Schisgall welcomes the College’s new overlordettes, for in July 2018, after years of legal wranglers and decades of dusty nazal-gaving, the College will go co-ed.

 Saturday, April 7th, 2018

 From 2014: The Economist introduces us to Sebastian de Grazia’s 1962 Of Time, Work and Leisure.
 Increasingly, leisure is not for the rich but for the poor.